The Alberta Library

-WAYF provides users the 'discovery to delivery' experience they want.
+WAYF provides users with the discovery-to-delivery experience they want.
 It has improved lending processes for both library staff and users.
 It has also enhanced collaboration among TAL's member libraries.

 - Formed in 1997 with 49 member libraries in more than 300 locations

-- In May 2013, the 2 billionth holding was set through an automated process by TAL member University of Alberta Libraries, in Edmonton
+- In May 2013, the two billionth holding was set through an automated process by TAL member University of Alberta Libraries in Edmonton

 - In January 2014, TAL Online was awarded the Association for Library Collections & Technical Services' Outstanding Collaboration Citation

-- In April 2014, the Canadian Library Association (CLA) awarded the CLA/OCLC Award for Innovative Technology to TAL Online for its Where Are You From (WAYF) Application, Interface & Administrative Panel
+- In April 2014, the Canadian Library Association (CLA) awarded the CLA/OCLC Award for Innovative Technology to TAL Online for its WAYF Application, Interface and Administrative Panel

 - In April 2014, the Library Association of Alberta awarded the Punch Jackson Award for Excellence in Library Service to TAL Online